HOW TO FIND A JOB

 As you can see from the above paragraph, the process of finding a job is a negotiation procedure between two people who both have a need.
 So, let's begin by making sure you are prepared.

 The most important piece of paper you need to carry with you on a job search is NOT a diploma.
 And, it is NOT a resume.
 It IS what MrKent calls Application Information.

 If you have searched diligently for a job in the past you may have encountered a situation like this:

 The question is: “What did you do with that application form? or, what do you say when they ask you to enter information into a computer?”

-If you folded it up and walked out of their business with it, or the computer asks for information you don't have available at the time, you may have cancelled out any opportunity of ever being hired.
-Whereas, if you would have sat down right there on the spot and began filling it out accurately and handing it back, your chances of being hired were increased by 1000%.
+If you fold up the application and walk out of their business with it, or the computer asks for information you don't have available at the time, you may have cancelled out any opportunity of ever being hired.
+Whereas, if you would have sat down right there on the spot and began entering information accurately, your chances of being hired were increased by 1000%.